batuhanors/batuhanors/README.md

-<h1 style="font-size: 100px;">Hey, I'm Batuhan Örs </h1> I am a 24 years old junior web developer.
-Also Im a music producer and I make synthwave music.
+<h1 style="font-size: 100px;">Hey, I'm Batuhan Örs </h1> I am a 24 years old junior software developer.
+Also I produce synthwave music.
 If you interested you can find me on spotify (or any digital music platform) as <a href="https://open.spotify.com/artist/0FKAb96GrnMHpdBYdYWfCA">Cauldron 87</a>

 Thats it!
 Have a nice day...